WilliamRagstad/gsh/client/README.md

 ## Quick Install

-Quickly install the latest release using the one-liners below.
+Use the one-liners below to install the latest release of `gsh` on your system.
+The installation script will download the latest release and place the binary in your `PATH` for easy access.
-You can also find the latest release binaries on the [releases page](https://github.com/WilliamRagstad/gsh/releases) or [build from source](#build-from-source).
+You can also find release binaries on the [releases page](https://github.com/WilliamRagstad/gsh/releases) or build it yourself [from source](#build-from-source).

 > ### Windows
 >